Morwenn/vergesort/readme.md

 Vergesort is a new sorting algorithm which combines merge operations on almost sorted data, and falls back to another sorting algorithm ([pattern-defeating quicksort][1] here, but it could be anything) when the data is not sorted enough.
-It achieves linear time on some patterns, generally for almost sorted data, and should never perform worse than O(n log n).
+It achieves linear time on some patterns, generally for almost sorted data, and should never perform worse than O(n log² n).
 This last statement has not been formally proven, but there is an intuitive logic explained in the description of the algorithm which makes this complexity seem honest.

     Best        Average     Worst       Memory      Stable
-    n           n log n     n log n     n           No
+    n           n log n     n log² n    n           No

 While vergesort has been designed to work with random-access iterators, this repository also contains an experimental version which works with bidirectional iterators.
 The algorithm is